mastro993/verificaC19-flutter/README.md

 ### Download and cache rules, CRL data and DSCs

 You can download and cache rules, CRL data and DSCs using the `update` function.
+This will update data only if the 24 hours update window is expired.

 ```dart
 await VerificaC19.update();
 ```

 ### Verify a DGC